nagyist/tao-user-guide/src/interactions/text-entry-interaction.md

 <div class='embed-container'><iframe src="https://www.youtube.com/embed/5U8hUv7ZXKc?rel=0" frameborder="0" allowfullscreen="true"></iframe></div>

-In order to begin creating either an *Inline Choice* or *Text Entry* item, it is first necessary to select the Inline Interactions bar, and then drag the *Block* Item, represented by a letter *A* icon, out of the left-hand Library Panel and into the canvas area, dropping it into the blue text block that will appear.
+In order to begin creating either an *Inline Choice* or *Text Entry* item, it is first necessary to select the Inline Interactions bar, and then drag the *Block* interaction, represented by a letter *A* icon, out of the left-hand Library Panel and into the canvas area, dropping it into the blue text block that will appear.
 This will create a field in which text may be cut and pasted from a favorite source (a Word document or website, for instance), or typed in.

 <div class="hidden-video">
 [![Text Entry Step 1](http://img.youtube.com/vi/kT2rNUsAfb0/0.jpg)](http://www.youtube.com/watch?v=kT2rNUsAfb0)